Systematic construction of stabilizer codes via gauging abelian boundary symmetries

 In this manuscript we realize an explicit bulk-boundary correspondence for generic abelian \emph{boundary symmetries} in any dimension by making use of the \emph{iterative gauging procedure} proposed by one of the authors in~\cite{Garre24} for \emph{one-dimensional abelian boundary symmetries}.
 That work builds on the observation that gauging an \emph{initial} abelian (anomaly-free global 0-form) symmetry gives rise to \emph{dual} on-site global symmetry generators labeled by the one-dimensional representations of the underlying symmetry group.
-Being itself free of any 't Hooft anomaly, this emergent symmetry can be gauged so as to recover the initial $G$ symmetry.
+Since this emergent symmetry is on-site, a tensor product of local unitaries, it is free of any 't Hooft anomaly, and so it can be gauged, thereby recovering the initial $G$ symmetry.
 The crux of the paradigm put forward in~\cite{Garre24} is that these gauging procedures can be repeated indefinitely and that in this way a state emerges which naturally lives in one dimension higher than the initial symmetry.
 Such an \emph{emergent state} was shown in~\cite{Garre24} to be stabilized by certain local operators whose origin can be traced back to the Gauss constraints of the involved gauging procedures.
 In this picture, the initial symmetry which is being gauged can be thought of as a \emph{boundary symmetry} for the emergent state.
 This idea is made very tangible by making use of the explicit \emph{gauging map} for quantum states proposed in~\cite{Haegeman14} and generalized later in \cite{Williamson16}.